KrisrcQi/TensorFlow2/README.md

 # TensorFlow2
-TensorFlow2 practice with FFN and CNN by MNIST database
+TensorFlow2 practice with FFN and CNN in MNIST database